Stirling Transmitting Station: Dectra and Decca

 Decca and Dectra were hyperbolic radio navigation systems.
-Decca has first developed by UK company Decca Radar during World War 2.
+Decca was first developed by UK company Decca Radar during World War II.

 It uses low frequency signals from beacons to allow the receiver to determine their position.
 Conventional navigation involves measuring the distance from two known locations, radio navigation works in a similar way but using radio direction finding.

 Dectra was a modification of the Decca System designed for aviation.
 Dectra worked with larger antennas and with higher power to cover the Atlantic Ocean.
 It could only provide tracks rather than locations at long distances and VOR/DME was preferred by the ICAO.

 The Decca system closed down on 31 March 2000.

 Stirling was on two Decca chains - North British (3B) and Northumberland (2A).
 It was a slave station in both chains.
 In the North British chain it was the purple station, broadcasting on a frequency of 70.538 kHz.
 In the Northumberland chain it was the red station, broadcasting on 112.607 kHz.